AlbertoMontalesi/The-complete-guide-to-modern-JavaScript/ebook/18_ES8_string-padding-object-entries-object-values-and-more.md

 # Chapter 18: ES2017 string padding, `Object.entries()`, `Object.values()` and more

 ES2017 introduced many new cool features, which we are going to see here.
-I will discuss `Async` and `Await` later as they deserve more attention.

 ## String padding(`padStart` and `padEnd`)